kashfasif17/brightpath-referral-summarizer/README.md

 8. Limitations

-\- Occasional malformed JSON output from the model on longer or unusually formatted letters

 \- No OCR support (text-based PDFs only, not scanned images)

 \- Not tested on real-world clinical data due to privacy and access constraints